-1.1 Analyze and synthesize the body of knowledge by organizing a meeting of the curriculum development committee and experts to define and determine the aspects of the curriculum.
+1.1 Analyze and synthesize the body of knowledge: The body of knowledge was analyzed and synthesized by organizing a meeting of the curriculum development committee and experts to define and determine the aspects of the curriculum.
 The model development of this distance- learning curriculum on food safety and organic agriculture developed from the sufficiency economy philosophy was different from other typical formal educational programs.
-The differences were as follows:
+The differences were as follows.